d-diyorbek/diagnose-faults-with-NeuralNetworks/README.md

 # diagnose-faults-with-NeuralNetworks
-Digital System Fault Diagnosis using Artificial Neural Networks Project Overview:
+Digital System Fault Diagnosis using Artificial Neural Networks

+Project Overview:
-Project includes a complete pipeline from data preprocessing to neural network training and deployment through a Streamlit-based user interface.
+It includes a complete pipeline from data preprocessing to neural network training and deployment through a Streamlit-based user interface.

 Objectives:
 - Analyze traffic logs from digital systems (routers, SDH, ATS) to detect anomalies.